QR5.5.3 Spin Spreads

 QR5.4.3 Unstoppable

-Electrical and magnetic fields are cancelled by their opposites but gravity has no opposite, so nothing can stop it.
-If gravitons caused gravity, anti-gravitons could block them, but it isn’t so, and if gluons held the nucleus together, an anti-gluon stream could break it apart, but again it doesn’t happen, though anti-gluons are said to exist.
+Electrical and magnetic effects are cancelled by their opposites, but gravity has no opposite so what can stop it?
+If gravitons caused gravity, anti-gravitons could block them but it never happens, just as anti-gluons could destroy the gluons that hold the nucleus together, but they don’t, even though anti-gluons are said to exist.
+Why then is gravity unstoppable?

 Figure 5.9 The earth curves space-time